- Targets Canadian recreational and European medical cannabis markets

 Its strategy is two-pronged - supply the Canadian recreational market with high-potency flower and edible products, while serving the European medical cannabis market.

-The company is in a joint venture with Propagation Services Canada Inc, which operates a 2.2 million-square-foot greenhouse complex in Delta, British Columbia.
-The company has an industrial hemp license and a standard cultivation license from Health Canada.
+The company is also in a joint venture with Propagation Services Canada Inc (PSC), which operates a 2.2 million-square-foot greenhouse complex in Delta, British Columbia.
+The company has both an industrial hemp license and a standard cultivation license from Health Canada.
 Agraflora holds a 70% stake in PSC.

-AgraFlora also owns a 51,500-square foot edibles-manufacturing facility and research lab in Winnipeg, Manitoba that is GMP-certified.
+AgraFlora owns a 51,500-sq/ft edibles-manufacturing facility and federally licensed research and development lab in Winnipeg, Manitoba that is GMP-certified.
 The company has applied for and is close to obtaining a processing license from Health Canada.
 It also has a licensed cannabis campus in New Brunswick to formulate and synthesize its infused topicals products.

 As for its products, the company has seven brands that reflect the wide diversity of uses among consumers: Canutra Naturals (skincare), Edibles and Infusions (gummies), Howlbrands (CBD sports performance), Whole Hemp Health (lotions and oils), Eurasia Infused Cosmetics (CBD), True Focus (THC spray bottle), Potluck (cannabinoid-infused carbonated beverages) and Sports Cap (dispensing-cap technology).

 For AgraFlora, 2019 was a transformative year as the company laid the groundwork to expand its physical operations and grow organically via acquisitions and key partnerships.
 The company deployed over $125 million in associated plant property and equipment expenditures last year and raised some $30 million in financing as it headed into 2020.

 Today, those investments and fund-raising are paying off, boosted by some $29 million in another round of financing to fund further its growth plans in 2020 and beyond.